 The Wage and Hour Division issues two types of wage determinations: general determinations, also known as area determinations, and project determinations.
 The term "wage determination" is defined as including not only the original decision but any subsequent decisions modifying, superseding, correcting, or otherwise changing the rates and scope of the original decision.

 In accordance with the provisions of 29 CFR Part 1 and Part 5, the wage rates and fringe benefits in the applicable Davis-Bacon wage determination shall be the minimum paid by contractors and subcontractors to laborers and mechanics on projects covered by the Davis-Bacon and Related Acts.

 2. What is a General Wage Determination?

 A general wage determination reflects those rates determined by the Wage and Hour Division to be prevailing in a specific geographic area for the type of construction described.
-General wage determinations and modifications and supersedeas decisions thereto, contain no expiration dates and are effective from their date of publication on the Wage Determination website at http://beta.sam.gov/; or notice in the Federal Register, or on the date written notice is received by the agency, whichever is earlier.
-Effective June 14, 2019, the beta.sam.gov site is the official source for contracting agencies to use when obtaining wage determinations issued by DOL.
-If a contracting agency has a proposed construction project to which a general determinations would be applicable, the published determination may be used by the contracting agency without consulting the Department of Labor, provided that questions concerning its use shall be referred to the Department of Labor.
+General wage determinations and modifications and supersedeas decisions thereto, contain no expiration dates and are effective from their date of publication on the Wage Determination website at https://sam.gov/content/home; or notice in the Federal Register, or on the date written notice is received by the agency, whichever is earlier.
+Effective June 14, 2019, the sam.gov website became the official source for contracting agencies to use when obtaining general wage determinations issued by DOL.
+If a contracting agency has a proposed construction project to which a general wage determination would be applicable, the published wage determination may be used by the contracting agency without consulting the Department of Labor, provided that questions concerning its use shall be referred to the Department of Labor.

 3. What is a project wage determination?

 A project wage determination is issued at the specific request of a contracting agency (using a Standard Form (SF) 308); is applicable to the named project only; and expires 180 calendar days from the date of issuance unless it is incorporated into a contract within that timeframe or an extension of the expiration date is requested by the agency and approved by the Wage and Hour Division.
 If such a determination is not used in the period of its effectiveness, it is void.

 II.
 Obtaining Davis-Bacon Wage Determinations

-6. How do I subscribe to General Wage Determinations Issued Under The Davis-Bacon and Related Acts?
+6. How do I obtain General Wage Determinations Issued Under The Davis-Bacon Act?

-Effective June 14, 2019, the Department of Labor migrated to the Wage Determination website at https://beta.sam.gov/ as the source for obtaining Davis Bacon Act (DBA) general wage determinations.
-Instructions for how to “follow” a Wage Determination can be found in the FAQ section of the beta.sam.gov website.
+Effective June 14, 2019, the Department of Labor migrated to the Wage Determination website at sam.gov as the source for obtaining Davis Bacon Act (DBA) general wage determinations.
+Instructions for how to “follow” a Wage Determination can be found in the FAQ section of the sam.gov website.

 Yes.
-Effective June 14, 2019, the Department of Labor migrated to the Wage Determination website at https://beta.sam.gov/ as the source for obtaining Davis Bacon Act (DBA) general wage determinations.
-Notice of future modifications and supersedes general wage determinations will be posted on beta.sam.gov.
-Archived versions of the DBA wage determinations that are no longer current may be accessed by searching for inactive Wage Determinations for informational purposes only.
+Effective June 14, 2019, the Department of Labor migrated to the Wage Determination website at https://sam.gov/content/home as the source for obtaining Davis-Bacon Act (DBA) general wage determinations.
+Notice of future revisions to general wage determinations will be posted on sam.gov.
+Archived versions of the DBA wage determinations that are no longer current may be accessed by searching for inactive wage determinations for informational purposes only.